 This one may seem incredibly obvious but that goes to show just how important a person like this can be.
 A quality team player not only accomplishes the tasks assigned to them, but they also go above and beyond to help others on their team or within the business.

 “Whenever I’ve hired someone who was or became a team player, my life became easier,” said Judy Nural, the president and founder of MicrodermaMitt, a company specializing in traditional Turkish exfoliation.
 “If I needed a unique task accomplished or knew of another employee who required assistance on a project, my team player has been the first person I’ve turned to.
 I know I can count on them and that they will be productive.”

 From the perspective of the customer, one of the biggest draws of utilizing a small business is the personal experience that comes with it.
 People want to feel both important and cared for, especially when a product or service is being marketed to them.
 No one wants to feel like a number in a crowd or a walking credit card.
 An employee who can engage with and understand the customer on a personal level will make a world of difference within any small business.

 “One of our top goals as a small business is customer satisfaction.
-I’ve found that an effective way to meet this goal is through employing people who are personable.
-A personal conversation or friendly smile can make a world of difference, especially in a digital age,” said Omid Semino, the CEO and founder of Diamond Mansion, a small business offering high quality jewelry.
+I’ve found that an effective way to meet this goal is by employing people who are personable.
+A personal conversation or friendly smile can make a world of difference, especially in a digital age,” said Omid Semino, the CEO and founder of Diamond Mansion, a small business offering high-quality jewelry.

 The personnel of a small business are a team, not an army.
 Therefore, it stands to reason that any good team needs a good coach.
 Any quality coach will positively demonstrate new tasks or concepts to fellow employees with the goal of raising them up to achieve more.
 Not only will this allow your business to accomplish more, but it will also promote team comradery.